Understanding the chemistry of temperate exoplanets atmospheres through experimental and numerical simulations: Perspectives

 \section{Perspectives}

 The gas mixtures studied here cover a wide range of potential atmospheres.
 However, these are still fairly simple mixtures at a fixed temperature, which do not cover all possible atmospheric compositions of exoplanets.
 For example, the effect of temperature, other oxygen-containing reactants such as water in higher proportions, nitrogenous species, sulfur species, could be studied in the future.
-It would be very useful to study the detectability of photoproducts in detail, both for JWST observations and for future high-resolution ground-based observations.
+It would be very useful to study the detectability of photoproducts in detail, both for JWST observations and for future high-resolution ground-based observations. \\ \\ \textit{Data availability.} Mass spectra, IR spectra, and 0D model data can be downloaded from Zenodo: \url{https://doi.org/10.5281/zenodo.17868179}.

 \begin{appendix}